Africa son music

 Role of Christian missionaries in the colonization of East Africa

 (1).
 Missionaries signed treaties which were later used by colonialists to take over colonies e.g. Tucker, a British Missionary interpreted the 1900 Buganda Agreement to the regents of Kabaka Daudi Chwa II.
 This led to loss of political, economic and social powers to the British protectorate government.
 Sir Harry John stone who signed on behalf of the British government confessed that;

 “I John stone shall be bound to acknowledge the assistance offered to me by the missionaries especially the CMS.
 Without their assistance on my side, I do not think Uganda’s chiefs would agree to the treaty which practically places their country and land in the British hands”.

 (From partition of Africa by Prof Sempebwa).

 (2).
 Missionaries supplied information to the colonialists which they utilized to plan how to effectively impose their colonial rule on how to crash the African resistance.
 In the religious wars in Buganda, the British fought behind the Protestants.
 Colonel Saddler a British commander once said;

 “The CMS was the first in the field ….
-Its connection with the political history of early days, the difficulties, it successfully surpassed and the assistance it rendered to the colonial government at the time of the rebellion are too well known to need recapitulation.
+Its connection with the political history of early days, the difficulties, it successfully surpassed and the assistance it rendered to the colonial government at the time of the rebellions are too well known to need recapitulation.
 There has been complete accord between the colonial government and Christian missionaries and in no single instance has there been a friction of any kind.
 I would wish to thank them for willing fully placing at my disposal a fund of information they have regarding the country and its people”.

 “We as missionaries are indebted to the presence of the colonial government in this country and we would not forget when we reckon upon the triumph of the cross in Uganda.
 In how large a measure, these victories have been paved for us by others in the colonial government with its officers around us.
 We owe a peaceful country”.